 Nuclear medicine is a medical specialty concerned with diagnosis and treatment of diseases through the use of radioactive materials.
 The doses of radioactive materials used for diagnostic purposes are usually small.

-Pain management is a branch of medicine that adopts a multidisciplinary approach to reduce pain and improve quality of life of patients suffering from chronic pain due to cancer or various non-malignant conditions.
+Pain management is a branch of medicine that adopts a multidisciplinary approach to reduce pain and improve the quality of life of patients suffering from chronic pain due to cancer or various non-malignant conditions.
 Pain management specialists are usually anaesthesiologists by training.
-However, depending on the origin and nature of pain to be treated, pain management services can also be provided by oncologists, neurologists and other specialists.
+Anaesthesiologists also employ specialist techniques to manage pain after surgery.

 Plastic surgery is a medical specialty concerned with the repair of missing or damaged tissue and skin due to surgery, illness, injury or birth abnormality.
 Cosmetic surgery is also covered.